larshp/abap-advent-2020-template/README.md

 ## Prerequsites
 NodeJS 12 installed

+## Setup
+After cloning this template repository, please rename all objects.

+This is done by changing the configuration in `abaplint.json` and then running `npm install && npm run rename`

 ## Commands

 `npm install` to install dependencies, make sure to keep file `package.json` up to date with latest dependencies